-I. Context of Land Management Considerations in the Fire Island Inlet to Montauk Point Project
+I. Context of Land Management Considerations in the Stabilization Effort

 The Reformulation Study was undertaken to identify a long-term (50-year) plan to reduce the risk of storm damages, while maintaining, enhancing or restoring the existing environment.
 USACE coordinated with project stakeholders to establish the approach to formulating, evaluating, and recommending storm damage reduction projects for the study area under the reformulation effort.
 The team sought to identify opportunities to reduce storm damages through less intrusive measures, and in a manner which allows for restoration and enhancement of the natural coastal processes.